tonytw1/tonytw1/README.md

 ### Squirrel Detector

-[Squirrel Detector](https://github.com/tonytw1/squirrel-detector) uses a TensorFlow model and some pragmatic tools (python, MQTT) to monitor the garden wildlife.
+[Squirrel Detector](https://github.com/tonytw1/squirrel-detector) uses a retrained TensorFlow model and some pragmatic tools (python, MQTT) to monitor the garden wildlife.